 Hey there small business owner reader who hired someone to build your website and who also purchased your domain name for you.
 Have you thought about what could go wrong if something happened to the person who registered your domain name?

-Your domain name is an important digital business assets you own.
+Your domain name is an important digital business asset you own.
 Firstly, it’s what allows people to access your website.
 Secondly, it’s what allows your current customers, prospects, and employees to communicate with you over email.
 If you lost control of your domain name, you’ve lost your website and email.

 This loss of control is the risk you’re introducing into your business when someone says they’ll purchase your domain name for you and manage it.